TobiasRoth/BDAEcology/docs/index.md

 While we show the R-code behind most of the analyses, we sometimes choose not to show all the code in the html version of the book, e.g. for illustrations.
 But you can always consult the [public GitHub repository](https://github.com/TobiasRoth/BDAEcology) with the R Markdown files that were used to generate the book.

 ## How to contribute {-}
-This e-book is open, so everybody with a [GitHub](https://github.com) account can make comments and suggestions for improvement.
+This e-book is open and free.
+Also, everybody with a [GitHub](https://github.com) account can make comments and suggestions for improvement.
 Readers can contribute in two ways.
 One way is to add an [issue](https://github.com/TobiasRoth/BDAEcology/issues).
 The second way is to contribute content directly through the edit button at the top of the page (i.e. a symbol showing a pencil in a square).
 That button is linked to the R Markdown source file of each page.
 You can correct typos or add new text and then submit a [GitHub pull request](https://help.github.com/articles/about-pull-requests/).
 We try to respond to you as quickly as possible.
 We are looking forward to your contribution!

 ## Acknowledgments {-}
 We thank the amazing community of people behind the open source [R project](https://cran.r-project.org/).
 Among the packages we use most are arm [@Gelman.2022], rstanarm [@Goodrich.2023], rstan [mc-stan.org](https://mc-stan.org) and brms [@Burkner.2017].
 We used the amazing [bookdown](https://bookdown.org/yihui/bookdown/) to write this book.